 After a glow-in the-dark cross is exposed to bright light, it will glow in the dark for awhile, but will slowly fade.
 It will need to be “recharged” to keep it glowing.
 The brighter the light and the longer the exposure, the brighter the cross will glow.

-Classes take place most Sundays in July & August 9-9:45 am.
+Classes take place 2-3 Sundays a month in June, July & August during the 9:30 am worship service.

 Contact Lee Carman, Director of Faith Formation to sign-up!
 Email: firstname.lastname@example.org